snack-boomz/Treehouse-Python-Unit3-OOP-PhraseHunter-Game/README.md

-# Treehouse-Python-Techdegree-Unit-3
+# Treehouse-Python-Unit3-OOP-PhraseHunter-Game
-Unit 3 of the Treehouse Python Techdegree Curriculum.
+Unit 3 of the Treehouse Python Techdegree Curriculum: Phrase Hunters

 Project Overview
 Create a word guessing game: "Phrase Hunter."
 You’ll use Python and OOP (Object-Oriented Programming) approaches to select a phrase at random, hidden from the player.
 A player tries to guess the phrase by inputting individual characters.